 3. Bookbinding

-Glassine paper’s acid-free, neutral pH makes it a suitable interleaving paper material.
-This application is important in protecting fine illustrations from rubbing against facing pages.
+Glassine paper’s acid-free, neutral pH composition makes it a suitable interleaving paper material for binding valuable documents.
+This application is important in preventing fine illustrations from smudging and rubbing against facing pages during the binding process.

 4. General Packaging

-Other than food packaging, glassine paper comes in handy in packaging thanks to its high density and moisture resistance.
+Other than food packaging, treated glassine paper comes in handy for general packaging applications thanks to its high density and moisture resistance.
+Glassine bags serve as an excellent alternative to plastic packaging when businesses need to pack and ship delicate items that require both protection and visibility during transit.

 5. Philately